People may seek the help of professionals for a variety of reasons. Dr. Godwin helps people with:

 Dr. Godwin enjoys speaking and, in the last few years, has conducted over 450 day-long seminars in 126 cities in 45 states on topics related to the process of personal growth, the importance of relationships, marital difficulties, conflict resolution, and dealing with others who are difficult and manipulative.
 His format is flexible and adaptable to the needs of the audience.
 A brief excerpt from his seminar on manipulators may be viewed by clicking here.
 Or listen to a radio interview in which Dr. Godwin discusses manipulators in the workplace here.

-Interested in connecting with Dr. Godwin for a seminar or personal counseling?
+Interested in connecting with Dr. Godwin for personal counseling, a seminar, or an adoption evaluation?